Reos Blog

 When it comes to driving a change initiative, a strategic leadership approach is neededone that is focused on empowering and inspiring collective action among individualsto achieve impact.

 Rather than dictating and controlling the action, the most effective leaders can inspire and empower others to join in collective action.
-These individuals are known as systems leaders, and they are becoming increasingly recognised for their ability to bring about change on an increased scale.
+These individuals are known as systems leaders, and they are becoming recognised for their ability to bring about change on an increased scale.

 In this article, we introduce Reos Partners’ approach to building systems leadership capacity.